nanocosmos/docs/docs/nanoplayer/nanoplayer_token_security.md

 ## Token Security for nanoStream H5Live Player

 H5Live Player supports signed URLs with tokens to restrict playback to a specific time or / and domain.
-To use token security, you need a security enabled Bintu account in nanoStream Cloud.
+To use token security, you need a security enabled [Bintu](../cloud/bintu_api.md) organization in nanoStream Cloud.

+Notice that once the secure feature is enabled for your organization, every stream playback requires a token.
+It will not be possible anymore to play back a stream without a token.
+Thus we recommend to use a second Bintu organization to not interfere with your current (production) setup.

 Please [contact us](mailto:support@nanocosmos.de) for further details.

 ## Signing URLs